The Walser from the Valais Alps

 Hotels in the Kleinwalsertal*

-- We recommend comfortable walking shoes for a hike in the Kleinwalsertal Vorarlberg.
+- We definitely recommend comfortable walking shoes for a hike in Kleinwalsertal, Vorarlberg.
+This allows you to follow in the footsteps of the Walser people in the mountains.

-- Practically for traveling is one backpackin which you drink, snack in einer lunch box, a Jacket and store odds and ends.
+- It is also practical for on the go backpackin which you drink, snack in a lunch box, a jacket and store odds and ends.

-- What you need for a picnic - With it you can have a picnic on one of the mountain meadows with a view of the mountains of the Kleinwalsertal in Vorarlberg.
+- What you need for a picnic – For example, you can have a picnic on one of the mountain meadows with a view of the mountains of the Kleinwalsertal in Vorarlberg.

-- Binoculars * - On this hike you can watch birds and look for other animals.
+- Binoculars – On this hike you can, for example, observe birds and look out for other animals.

-- You are well equipped for hiking in Kleinwalsertal Vorarlberg Austria with these Hiking maps * and Hiking guides *.
+- You will also be well equipped for hiking in Kleinwalsertal, Vorarlberg, Austria with hiking maps and hiking guides.

 - Do you have everything?
-With our hiking checklist you can easily check that.
+With our hiking checklist You can definitely check this easily.

 - Do you like to travel with the motorhome?
 There are several campsites in the valley.
-Our packing list for campers helps that you don't forget anything.
+Our packing list for campers It also helps ensure that you don't forget anything.

 - In winter the Kleinwalsertal offers ski areas for winter sports enthusiasts.
-Our Packing list winter vacation helps to pack the suitcase for the winter vacation.
+Our Packing list winter vacation helps with packing your suitcase for your winter vacation.

 - Why is a folding e-bike useful when camping?